 School Feeding Program

-Targeted programs: smaller programs wherein food may be provided only to a specific classroom or specific students demonstrating need as determined by school staff.
+Targeted: Smaller programs where food may be provided only to a specific classroom or specific students demonstrating need as determined by school staff.

-Schools interested in applying to the program are asked to send in an official written request by the Principal or Program Leader.
+Schools interested in applying to the program are asked to submit a new school request form.
 Information to provide in the request includes:

 - Statement of need